radondb/radon/README.md

 ## What is RadonDB?

-RadonDB is a cloud-native database based on MySQL，and architected in fully distributed cluster that enable unlimited scalability (scale-out), capacity and performance.
+RadonDB is a cloud-native database based on MySQL, and architected in fully distributed cluster that enable unlimited scalability (scale-out), capacity and performance.
 It supported distributed transaction that ensure high data consistency, and leveraged MySQL as storage engine for trusted data reliability.
 RadonDB is compatible with MySQL protocol, and sup-porting automatic table sharding as well as batch of automation feature for simplifying the maintenance and operation workflow.

 ## Features